bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

 If you change shells, reboot, etc. at any point be sure to update the variable as future installation commands reference it.

+Some initrds assume directories existing on the root filesystem.
+Ensure these directories exist to appease the initrds:

+- {class="rcmd"}
+- for dir in dev proc sys mnt root tmp var run bin; do mkdir -p $ROOTFS/$dir; done

+Additionally, many people are accustomed to debugging a system by setting "init=/bin/sh".
+Ensure this option exists:

+- {class="rcmd"}
+- [ -e $ROOTFS/bin/sh ] || ln -s /bedrock/libexec/busybox $ROOTFS/bin/sh

 ### {id="configure-global"} Configure global stratum

 Bedrock Linux refers to a special set of files as ~{global~} files.
 These